 Not having your dog’s information up to date is a mistake that you’d not soon forget if your pet became lost on a routine stop during your car ride or after an accident.

-Before you leave home, make sure your pup’s collar and microchip information is up to date and that they are up to date on their medical treatments and shots as well.
+Before you leave home, make sure your pup’s collar and microchip information is up to date.
+It’s also a good idea to keep up to date on their medical treatments and shots.

 Bring a copy of their medical records with you just in case.

 If there will be stops during your car ride, make sure you have a well-fitting harness and a leash for your dog.